Bugojno group: Operation Phoenix

 After the suppression of the Croatian Spring movement in 1971, the HRB believed that there existed a political climate in Croatia which would support the beginning of an armed rebellion.
 After short preparations, the HRB organized their personnel, weapons and funding to support an initial group to start a rebellion.
 Most of the fighters and money came from Australia while the armed training was done in West Germany.
-After a short preparation in Austria, the 19-member group traveled through Dravograd into Yugoslavia by truck (the driver of which later reported them to police), on 20 June 1972.
+After a short preparation in Austria, the 19-member group traveled through Dravograd into Yugoslavia by truck on 20 June 1972; the truck driver later reported them to the police.
 The Yugoslav territorial defense units soon began a massive search to find them.
 The insurgents were armed with weapons stolen from US military bases in West Germany.

 The group was named after the Bosnian town of Bugojno, as their goal was to reach the Raduša mountain south of the town.
 The operation was called "Phoenix" by the Croatian militants, while the counterinsurgency operation carried out by the Yugoslav forces bore the codename "Raduša 72".

 Of the 19 men, six were Australian citizens and a further three had lived in Australia.
 These were brothers, Adolf and Ambroz Andrić together with Filip Bešlić, Ilija Glavaš, Ilija Lovrić, Pavo Vegar, Đuro Horvat, Vejsil Keškić and Mirko Vlasnović.
 The other members of the group were Viktor Kancijanić, Petar Bakula, Ludvig Pavlović, Stipe Ljubas, Vlado Miletić, Vinko Knez, Ivan Prlić, Nikola Antunac, Vidak Buntić and Vili Eršeg.

 Two other Croatian-Australian members of the HRB had been recruited for the Bugojno incursion but police action prevented their participation.
 Blaž Kraljević, who later became the commander of the HOS forces in the Croatian War of Independence, was arrested in Melbourne for liquor offences, while Zdenko Marinčic had been stopped at Frankfurt Airport with a firearm and four silencers hidden inside a toy koala.
 Marinčic, whose father was an Ustaša soldier that survived the Bleiburg repatriations, was sent back to Australia where he was jailed for six months.